pawurb/node-postgres-wiki/Client.md

 #### Caution :
-Url strings don't allow to pass special characters like `#` If you have some of them in your passord, don't use a connection string, use a config object and pass it as { host: 'foo', password: 'blah#blah' }
+Url strings don't allow to pass special characters like `#` If you have some in your password, don't use a connection string, use a config object and pass it as { host: 'foo', password: 'blah#blah' }

 ### new Client(<em>object</em> config) : _Client_